-SS Great Britain was built by Isambard Kingdom Brunel: one of the greatest figures of the industrial revolution.
-It was the first propeller-driven iron ship to cross the Atlantic, and the largest vessel of its time, racing between England and Australia for 30 years.
+The SS Great Britain was built by Isambard Kingdom Brunel, one of the greatest figures of the industrial revolution.
+One of the most important historic ships in the world, she was the first propeller-driven iron ship to cross the Atlantic, and the largest vessel of her time.

-Onshore, the shop is packed with wonderful souvenirs, books and toys, and the museum’s cafe offers delicious coffees, cakes and snacks and a brilliant view of the harbourside.
+The onsite shop is packed with souvenirs, books and toys, and the museum’s Dockyard Cafe serves delicious coffees, cakes and snacks against a Harbourside backdrop.

 Did you know?

 Brunel smoked 40 cigars a day!
 The brand new musuem, Being Brunel, has acquired all kinds of personal objects including his personalised penknife and his cigar case, containing his very last half smoked cigar.

 - Facilities for deaf and hard of hearing people